e3m3/milr-toy-rust/docs/design.md

 The MLIR source contains the definitions for the optimization driver (`opt-mlp`), as well as the registration of the MLIR dialect (`dialect-mlp.{h,td}`) and its operations (`ops-mlp.{h,td}`).

+The implementation boilerplate here is currently modeled after the MLIR repository toy example [[1]], and the MLIR standalone dialect template [[2]] until a more complex example can be constructed.

 #   Workflow